DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Proposed Methodology

 Finally after velocities have been calculated for every frame, we take the mean and maximum velocities across all frames of a video.
 Further, we calculate the amount of variance in the velocity data.
 The final output is a 1-D vector containing the mean, maximum and variance values.

 \textbf{Spatial Dynamics} : The DIFEM analyzes the spatial configurations of joint key-points, focusing on close proximity of joints of two different human object during aggressive actions.

 The \textbf{Joint overlap measure} calculates the amount of overlap of various joints (such as wrists, elbows, etc.) between different individuals within each frame.
-It checks if the coordinates of one person's joints fall within the bounding box of another person's body.
-This count serves as a measure of interaction between the two persons based on joint overlaps.
+It checks if each joint of interest for person 1 falls within the bounding box of person 2, counting the number of such overlaps.
+This count serves as a measure of the interaction between the two persons on the basis of joint overlaps.